vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

       the relative cost of retrieving adjacencies between entities of dimension i to entities of dimension j.

-   .. method:: load(filename[, options])

-      Load a mesh from a file.
-Equivalent to ``rootSet.load(filename, options)``.

-      :param filename: File name from which the mesh is to be loaded
-      :param options: Implementation-specific options string

-   .. method:: save(filename[, options])

-      Save the mesh to a file.
-Equivalent to ``rootSet.load(filename, options)``.

-      :param filename: File name to which the mesh is to be saved
-      :param options: Implementation-specific options string

    .. method:: areEHValid(doReset)

       Return whether entity handles have changed since last reset or since